 If you’ve got 48 Hours in Pai then The Pai Buddha is a really cool spot to visit.
 Predominantly a place of worship which has become somewhat of a tourist attraction.
 Plus it’s free so don’t miss out!

-You are probably aware that Thailand is a majority Buddhist Country and that the kingdom is scattered with unique and beautiful shrines and temples.
-Each one offering something different to the last.
-Thailand temples and shrines are so incredible that many of them have become hot spots for tourists trying to get a look.
+It’s no secret that Thailand is a majority Buddhist Country.
+The kingdom is scattered with unique and beautiful shrines and temples.
+Each one offers something different to the last.
+Thailand’s temples and shrines are so incredible that many of them have also become popular tourist spots too.

 Pai White Buddha or Big Buddha